Akhilsudh/BITS-WILP-Knowledge-Base/docs/Knowledge Base/All Semesters/Semester 1/Distributed Computing/Week4DC.md

 ## Snapshot Recording Algorithms
 ### Chandy Lamport Algorithm (For FIFO)
+This algo uses marker messages to show other processes that it has recorded its state and notify others that they must record theirs too

+**Marker Sending Rule**
 Process $p_i$ records its state
 For each outgoing channel $C$ on which a marker has not been sent, $p_j$ sends a marker along $C$ before $p_i$ sends further messages along $C$

+**Marker Receiving Rule**
 On receiving a marker along channel $C$: if $p_j$ has not recorded its state then
 Record the state of $C$ as empty set